techexcellenceio/knowledge-base/resources.md

 # Resources

+If you want to add anything or make corrections, please see instructions [contributing](CONTRIBUTING.md).

 ## Books

 <!--- TODO: VC -> JB: I saw you had Test Driven Development as a title, but I see we also need languages too, I don't know if it should be by language, and then later subcategorize? -->